 A third-party API that the product integrates with, payment providers, analytics, identity, etc.

 An external API is a third-party interface a product depends on but does not control: a payments gateway, a maps service, an identity provider.
-The dependencyDependencyTeam & OrganisationA cross-team or system dependencyView reference → is useful and dangerous in the same breath.
-It buys capabilityCapabilityStrategyAn ability that enables value deliveryView reference → the team would never build, and it imports someone else's rate limits, versioning decisionsDecisionStrategyA recorded decision with context, rationale, and consequencesView reference →, outages, and pricing changes straight into the product's runtime.
+It buys capabilityCapabilityStrategyAn ability that enables value deliveryView reference → the team would not build itself, and it brings someone else's rate limits, versioning decisionsDecisionStrategyA recorded decision with context, rationale, and consequencesView reference →, outages, and pricing changes into the product's runtime.

 Practice has caught up with the warning.
 Public APIs are now governed by explicit version policies, deprecation windows, and rate limits, and the operational reality is that the vendor's roadmapRoadmapProduct SpecificationA strategic plan of features and milestonesView reference → is not yours.
 A breaking change on their side, a quota you exceed during a launch, or a region outage all land as your incidentIncidentDevOps & PlatformA production incidentView reference →.
 The anti-corruption layer endures because it localises that blast radius to one translatable seam.